AbhishekPednekar84/personal-blog-site/content/linux-vps-deployment.md

 Note that using `sudo` will occasionally require us to enter the password that we set in step 2.

 ### Step 4 - Disallow root login
 Now that *flaskuser* has been set up and primed for usage during our deployment, we do not want anyone to login to our server with **root** credentials.
 To prevent **root** logins, we will modify some settings in the sshd_config file using a file editor.
-I will be using nano throughout this deployment.
+We will be using nano throughout this deployment.

 ```
 flaskuser@Flask-Demo-Server:/$ sudo nano /etc/ssh/sshd_config